Alvin-22/Neo/README.md

 * pyinstaller -F -i [.ico filepath] server.py
 * pyinstaller -F -w -i [.ico filepath] client.py

-The difference between the EXE installations is that the client script is windowless (-w), becoming a background process operation without the interference of the user.
+The difference between the builds is that the client script is windowless (-w), becoming a background process operation without the interference of the user.

 ## Features
 * TCP Network Stream (IPv4)